dipu989/Tech-Feed/README.md

 This App shows top tech news :newspaper: in user's feed.
 This app uses HackerNews API to fetch latest news and display on the screen.
 Users can read more about the news by clicking on any one of them.

-## How to Build Your own instance?
+## How to Build Your Own Instance?

 ### Requirements
 1) Git